 Banks continue to restructure, further downsize their balance sheets and reduce lending, particularly to small and medium-sized enterprises.
 This trend is likely to continue following the delayed application of MiFID II in January 2018 and the growth in blockchains, which has the potential to replace custody and depositary banks as the keepers of records and providers of digital ledgers for recording and listing financial transactions.

 We expect to see institutional investors playing a bigger role in private debt markets, in parallel to their increasing involvement in private equity, as they step into another role traditionally performed by banks.

-Finally, it is important not to underestimate the impact of Local Government Pension Schemes (LGPS) central pooling, which will result in 89 English and Welsh LGPSs consolidating into eight super funds, each with circa £25bn AUM, by 1 April 2018 (at least for long-only listed asset classes).
+Finally, it is important not to underestimate the impact of Local Government Pension Schemes (LGPS) central pooling, which will result in 89 English and Welsh LGPSs consolidating into eight super funds, each with circa £25bn AUM.

 The aim is to improve investment returns, by reducing administration costs and management fees by £500m per annum.
 However, bigger pools will lead to larger minimum investment sizes and a more homogenised investment universe, resulting in a much narrower opportunity set.

 In sum, it is hard to envisage a £25bn fund making sub £50m investments in niche opportunities.
 As these investments often deliver the best combination of outsized returns and real job creation and tend to have the greatest economic and social impact, we believe there is a window of opportunity for LGPSs to provide patient capital to infrastructure, innovation and housing projects managed by experienced and ambitious management teams.